-In August 2016, the FASB issued ASU No. 2016-15, which amends Accounting Standards Codification 230, to clarify guidance on the classification of certain cash receipts and payments in the statement of cash flows.
+In August 2016, the FASB issued ASU No. 2016-15, which amends ASC 230, to clarify guidance on the classification of certain cash receipts and payments in the statement of cash flows.
 The FASB issued ASU 2016-15 with the intent of reducing diversity in practice with respect to eight types of cash flows.
 This guidance is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-We have adopted this guidance effective January 1, 2018, and do not expect this new guidance to have a material impact on our consolidated financial statements.
+Early adoption is permitted.
+We are in the process of evaluating the adoption and potential impact of this new guidance on our consolidated financial statements.